 Waste Material

 Waste material encountered at the Dump consisted of a combination of MSW/CD and ash.
-MSW/CD thicknesses vary throughout the Dump, but generally ranged from 10 to 20 feet thick.
+MSW/CD thicknesses vary throughout the Dump, but generally range from 10 to 20 feet thick.
 The greatest thickness of MSW/CD was approximately 30 feet at boring FD-SB-A3 in the north-central portion of the Dump.
 The thinnest intervals of MSW/CD were identified at the westernmost borings (FD-SB-A1 through FD-SB-G1), where thicknesses averaged less than 2.5 feet.

-MSW/CD that was encountered south of the perimeter of the Dump was observed in the westernmost borings (SB-01 and SB-04), and was not observed in the borings located east of boring SB-03.
-Inferred waste extents and waste thicknesses are presented on Figure 4.
-A more detailed discussion in regards to waste extent is provided in Section 7.1.
+Inferred waste extents and waste thicknesses for the Dump are presented on Figure 4.
+A more detailed discussion of waste extent is provided in Section 4.3.

 Decomposition, chemical-like, and/or petroleum odors were encountered in varying degrees in the MSW/CD.
 Sheens were also observed, ranging from trace to heavy rainbow sheen.
 Soil headspace readings were generally elevated (above 10 ppm), and ranged from 0.0 to 343 ppm.
 Headspace readings above 100 ppm were observed at seven borings and two test excavations, all of which were generally located in the eastern portion of the Dump.
 Field screening results are presented in the boring logs (Appendix A).

-Ash was observed both above and below the MSW/CD ranging in thickness from 0 to 13 feet.
+Ash was observed both above and below the MSW/CD in the Dump ranging in thickness from 0 to 13 feet.
 In general, ash is more commonly observed above the MSW/CD on the east half of the property and below the MSW/CD on the west half of the property.
 Ash was occasionally encountered mixed with a minor amount of debris/plastic sheeting.

-Field screening of the ash did not identify evidence of contamination such as staining, discoloration, odor, and/ or sheen.
+Field screening of the ash did not identify evidence of contamination such as staining, discoloration, odor, or sheen.
 Headspace readings ranged between 0.0 and 4.5 ppm.
 Field screening results are presented in the boring logs (Appendix A).